 The escalation of the Russian invasion of Ukraine is impacting Ukraine’s entire school-aged population.
-There are now 5.7 million girls, boys, and adolescents between 3physical and mental trauma of the situation.
-This exposure to war could have repercussions that last for a generation.
-17 years of age, with no or severely disjointed access to education.
+There are now 5.7 million girls, boys, and adolescents between 3–17 years of age, with no or severely disjointed access to education.
 According to media reports, children are hiding in bomb shelters, basements, bus stations, and other underground areas and fleeing their homes to neighboring countries.
 According to the Human Rights Council, as of March 7, 406 people have been killed; 17 of which were children.
 Additionally, 801 people have been injured, 29 of them were children.
 Beyond the tragic fact that 17 children have been killed and 29 have been injured, Ukrainian children hear missiles, sirens, exploding bombs, and witness destroyed houses, ground troops, and large-scale evacuations.
-Children are vulnerable to feeling the
+Children are vulnerable to feeling the physical and mental trauma of the situation.
+This exposure to war could have repercussions that last for a generation.

 Schools in Ukraine closed on February 21 due to an impending Russian threat.
 It has been reported that six education facilities have experienced Russian attacks, prolonging the negative consequences of the current crisis.
 It is widely documented that prolonged school closures in the United States due to COVID-19 proved to be one of the most disruptive forces impacting student achievement.
 Students missed up to 175 days of school, leading to a significant decline in reading and math scores nationwide.
 In Ukraine, the psychological impact of children seeing and hearing images of war can cause children to feel unsafe and harm their mental health.
 The sirens, smoke, destroyed houses, and sights of people dying can lead to symptoms of post-traumatic stress disorder.
 The closure of schools and education facilities due to Russian aggression is expected to severely increase the vulnerabilities and loss of learning outcomes of the children of Ukraine.